Batman's Cottages and Campground

 ms chicheemun ferry

-When we got to Batman’s there were a number of local fishermen, who either lived close by or have sites on the property, waiting to greet us.
+When we got to Batman’s, there were several local fishermen, who either lived close by or had sites on the property, waiting to greet us.
 All of them were keen and diehard anglers who were more than willing to share their knowledge about fishing around Manitoulin Island.
 Even though Manitoulin is the largest freshwater island in the world, covering over 1,000 square miles with over 100 lakes on it, we decided that we’d fish the big waters of Lake Huron on this trip.

 I wasn’t set up with downriggers on my boat, but all the locals who were there to help us did.
-On the first day that we were there, we had a nice, calm day, and every one of them limited out on lake trout by trolling with downriggers.
+On the first day that we were there, we had a nice, calm day, and everyone then limited out on lake trout by trolling with downriggers.

 My brother Wayne brought his boat and two of our friends, Mike Jenkins from Coleman Repellents and John Ward from Cuda, along on this trip.
 We decided that we would do some bass fishing on our short two-day trip, and ended up having an exceptional couple of days on the water.